Nitetronic – The Manufacturer of The GoodNite Anti-Snoring Pillow

 In December 2014, Nitetronic Europe GmbH conducted a study to determine the effectiveness of their product, Goodnite.
 The study was conducted by Dr. Uwe Mehrmann from Nitetronics and supervised by Dr. Joachim T. Maurer at the University ENT Clinic at Mannheim sleep lab.

-It was a controlled crossover study that examined how changing the position of the head may effect snoring.
+It was a controlled crossover study that examined how changing the position of the head may affect snoring.
 Participants stayed overnight in a sleep lab for two consecutive nights during this study.
 The first night they slept with a pillow that was inactive (did not move) while the second night they slept with an active Goodnite pillow.
 Participants were both men and women over the age of 18 with a BMI of less than 30.

 A polysomnography (PSG) study was conducted and the patients were asked about their experiences.

 The results were very convincing.
 There was a significant decrease in the snoring index when the pillow was being used.
-The conclusion – the snoring of every patient was greatly reduced and the sleep and breathing related parameters were unaffected.
+The conclusion – the snoring of every patient was greatly reduced and the sleep and breathing-related parameters were unaffected.
 In other words, it reduced snoring without compromising sleep.

 My Experience Testing Out the Nitetronic GoodNite Smart Pillow